Aharonov-Bohm effect in phase space: Aharonov-Bohm effect

-It should be noted that taking $C_1=C_2=C\sqrt{2}\pi^{1/4}\text{exp}(-p_0^2/2m^2)$, the solution obtained computing all the solutions using only the Segal-Bargmann space formalism are identical to the ones obtained through the well-known solutions in position representation.
+By applying the Segal-Bargmann transform to the previous wave function, we obtain It should be noted that taking $C_1=C_2=C\sqrt{2}\pi^{1/4}\text{exp}(-p_0^2/2m^2)$, the results obtained computing all the solutions using only the Segal-Bargmann space formalism are identical to the ones obtained through the well-known solutions in position representation.

 On the other hand, in phase space, the Hamiltonian operator described by \eqref{eq_TFG:ham_A} is expressed as follows

 \begin{widetext}

 \end{widetext} The eigenvalue equation is